 Moist

-This method uses liquid or steam.
-Moist heat will not produce a browned crust.
 So many cooks or chefs will use the dry heat cooking method to get a sear on the meat and then proceed with a moist heat cooking method.

 - Roasting (dry heat)

-- broiling (dry heat)
+- Broiling (dry heat)

-- pan broiling (dry heat)
+- Pan broiling (dry heat)

-- frying (dry heat)
+- Frying (dry heat)

-- braising (moist heat)
+- Braising (moist heat)

-- Cooking in Liquid (moist heat)
+- Cooking in liquid (moist heat)

-The 6 Basic Cooking Methods
+The Six Basic Cooking Methods

 Roasting

-Place meat fat side up on a rack in a shallow roasting pan.
-Do not cover.
 Do not add water.
-Searing can be done prior to roasting to develop aroma and flavor on the outside or to produce drippings of rich brown color.
+Searing can be done before roasting to develop aroma and flavor on the outside or to produce drippings of a rich brown color.

 Whereas baking is done with lower heat temperatures of 375 degrees and lower and with foods without an initial structure such as cookies and cakes.
 Baking casseroles is another example.